shrekfanboi/Wireless_Visitor_counter_using_arduino_uno/README.md

 Bidirectional visitor counter is a reliable circuit that takes over the task of counting number of Persons/ Visitors in the Room very accurately.
 When somebody enters into the Room then the Counter is Incremented by one.
 Similarly, when someone leaves the Room, the counter is decremented.

+This circuit divided in three parts: sensor, controller and counter display.
+The sensor would observe an interruption and provide an input to the controller which would run the counter in up/down mode depending upon the selector setting.
+The same count is displayed on a liquid crystal display through the controller.

                                             MATERIALS REQUIRED